vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 When you deployed the vSphere Integrated Containers appliance, vSphere Integrated Containers Registry auto-generated a Certificate Authority (CA) certificate.
 You can download the registry CA certificate from the vSphere Integrated Containers Management Portal.

-**Prerequisites**

-- You downloaded the vSphere Integrated Containers Engine bundle from  http://<i>vic_appliance_address</i>.
-- Obtain the vCenter Server or ESXi host certificate thumbprint.
-For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

 **Procedure**

 1. Go to http://<i>vic_appliance_address</i>, click the link to **Go to the vSphere Integrated Containers Management Portal**, and log in with a vSphere administrator or Cloud administrator user account.